furter/hybrid-catalogues-samples/transpect_users_manual.md

  * where should we put the html file and assets (img, fonts, etc)? anywhere on the drive: specify the path to the html file adapt it to html5

-User manuals:
- * guidelines-graphic-designers.epub (not complete: working on that)
- * are there other ones? like a standard style name dictionnary (mapping) for example?

-TO DO URGENT:
-* implement cover integration
-* implement metadata integration + title
-* implement TOC
-* implement style mapping (page breaks, etc)
-* implement fonts integration

-BUGS:
-* max font size (otherwise the words are not displayed entirerly)
-* InDesign footnotes’ conversion seems to bug… (see Meson Press example: the numbers are not displayed, no links)
-* the conditional text EOnly doesn’t work, it is visible in pdf exports.
-* conversion images tiff > jpg doesn’t always work, pdf > jpg neither, and eps don’t get converted.
-In the manual I’m highlighting the fact that anyway it is better to do it by hand for more control.

-QUESTIONS:
-cropped images? (with frame adjustment) object styles? how can we imagine a good stystem for hand made notes? ids?